-33 This NMFS study, Trends in Northeast Region Marine Industries (Thunberg 2009) is based on data through 2005 and provides the most recent and best available data on commercial fishing-related businesses in RI.
+28 This NMFS study, Trends in Northeast Region Marine Industries (Thunberg 2009) is based on data through 2005 and provides the most recent and best available data on commercial fishing-related businesses in RI.

-- 8. NMFS further analyzed employment at seafood dealer establishments and found that in 2005, total employment in Rhode Island in the seafood dealer sector was 206 at 32 seafood dealer establishments.
+- 7. This 2009 NMFS study also analyzed fishing-related employment in Rhode Island and found in New England, Bristol, Newport, and Washington Counties all had a fishing quotient higher than one, meaning fishing employment in these counties is higher than average, and these three counties would be disproportionately affected by a reduction in fishing employment.
+In 2005, the number of fishing employees and sole proprietorships in Bristol County was 76; in Newport County, 198; and in Washington County, 176 (Thunberg 2009). - 8.
+NMFS further analyzed employment at seafood dealer establishments and found that in 2005, total employment in Rhode Island in the seafood dealer sector was 206 at 32 seafood dealer establishments.
 Rhode Island had as many as 66 seafood dealer establishments in 1993, but this number declined steadily through the 1990s and early 2000s.
-Overall, Rhode Island had more residents employed by seafood dealers as a percentage of all employment state-wide than the average for most Northeast states, and Newport and Washington Counties had the highest dependence on seafood dealer employment, with 61 employees in eight establishments in Newport County, and 70 employees in 12 establishments in Washington County in 2005 (Thunberg 2009) (see Table 5.47). - 9.
+Overall, Rhode Island had more residents employed in seafood dealers as a percentage of all employment state-wide than the average for most Northeast states, and Newport and Washington Counties had the highest dependence on seafood dealer employment, with 61 employees in eight establishments in Newport County, and 70 employees in 12 establishments in Washington County in 2005 (Thunberg 2009) (see Table 45). - 9.
 NMFS also investigated seafood processing establishments and found that Rhode Island had seven such businesses in 2005, employing 270 people.
 Like for seafood dealers, the percentage employment in seafood processing is generally higher in Rhode Island than the average employment in the sector for the Northeast.
 In 2005, Bristol County had two seafood processors with 192 employees, Newport County had two seafood processors with 63 employees, and Washington County had one processor with two employees.
-Rhode Island had 31 retail seafood markets in 2005 with 140 employees, which, again, was higher than the average employment for the Northeast (Thunberg 2009) (see Table 5.47).
+Rhode Island had 31 retail seafood markets in 2005 with 140 employees, which, again, was higher than the average employment for the Northeast (Thunberg et al. 2009) (see Table 45).